-Qimmah Russo Showcases Her Fit Physique In Plunging, Extra-Short Mini Dress
+Qimmah Russo Showcases Her Fit Physique In Plunging Extra-Short Mini Dress

 The post piqued the interest of Qimmah's fans, over 10,000 of whom double-tapped their screens to show their appreciation in the first few hours after it was uploaded.
 By that time, nearly 200 people had also taken to the comments section to answer her inquiry, or merely to express their adoration for her stunning look.

-“”Ever eaten an in n out burger?” one fan teased, who appreciated the importance of a delicious meal.
+"Ever eaten an in n out burger?" one fan teased, who appreciated the importance of a delicious meal.

 Most others answered her question with slightly more romantic sentiment.